letoram/arcan/doc/lua-tui.md

 ## Specialized Attributes

 When writing into a cell, both the data (character) and the formatting attributes will be added to the contents of a cell.
 The attributes can be specified explicitly or implicitly by setting a default attribute.

-The default attribute can be set via:
+The default attribute can be set and retreived via:

-    set_default_attr(attrtbl)
+    set_default_attr(attrtbl) => attrtbl

 The attrtbl argument can be constructed via the global function: